inambioinfo/GATK-Calling-GVCF-nf/README.md

-# GATK-Alignment-BP-nf
+# GATK-Calling-GVCF-nf
-Performs bwa alignment and pre-processing (realignment and recalibration) following GATK best practices
+Performs variant calling in GVCF mode on bam files, joint genotyping and variant recalibration (SNPs and indels) following GATK best practices

-The whole pipeline is made up of 10 steps:
+The whole pipeline is made up of 6 steps:

-		1.Alignment generating a sam file

-		2.Conversion to bam and sorting

-		3.Marking of duplicates

-		4.Indexing of bam
+		1.Variant calling on samples bam files in GVCF mode

+		2.Joint genotyping

+		3. & 4.
+SNP recalibration

 		5. & 6.
-Local realignemnt around indels

-		7. to 10.
-Bae quality score recalibration
+Indel recalibration

 Before using the pipeline, specify in your config file the paths to the following files and softwares: